OutSystems/docs-product/src/develop/ui/patterns/mobile/gallery.md

 ---
 tags: runtime-mobileandreactiveweb;
-summary:
+summary: Displays content (such as cards) in a specific set of columns, configurable per device type and orientation.
 ---

 # Gallery

-You can use the Gallery UI Pattern to display content (such as cards) in a specific set of columns, configurable per device type and orientation.
+You can use the Gallery UI Pattern to display groups of content.
+This UI pattern allows users to sequentially browse images, with the notion of a beginning and an end.

 ## How to use the Gallery UI Pattern